sergeyshor/Linear-Algebra-Library/docs/markdown/classes/Matrix.md

 ## Namespace
 `LinAlg`
 ## About
-`Matrix` class is an implentation of the matrix from Linear Algebra.
-This implementation uses a sequence container ([std::vector](https://en.cppreference.com/w/cpp/container/vector)) to store elements of the matrix.
+`Matrix` class is an implementation of the matrix from Linear Algebra.
+This implementation uses a sequence container [`std::vector`](https://en.cppreference.com/w/cpp/container/vector) to store elements of the matrix.
 The sequence container has been chosen because the memory layout is contiguous for 1D array, which makes it more memory and speed efficient.
 The `std::vector` size is determined by the number of rows and columns of the matrix.
-Many different [public member functions](#public-member-functions) have been implemented in the `Matrix` class in order to make it more user-friendly and to provide a wide range of functionality.
+Many different [public member functions](#public-member-functions) have been implemented in the `Matrix` class in order to make it more user-friendly and to provide a wide range of functionality. `Matrix` class works **only** with non-const [fundamental arithmetic types](https://cplusplus.com/reference/type_traits/is_arithmetic/#:~:text=an%20arithmetic%20type%3A-,fundamental%20arithmetic%20types,-integral%20types).
 ## Public member functions
 Constructors & Destructor|
 :---:|